osumba404/alluring_decors/README.md

 # Alluring Decors - eProject Report

-## Acknowledgements

-We extend our heartfelt gratitude to:
-- **Academic Supervisors** for their guidance and support throughout the project development
-- **Industry Mentors** who provided valuable insights into interior design business processes
-- **Beta Testers** who helped identify and resolve critical issues
-- **Open Source Community** for the frameworks and libraries that made this project possible

----

 ## eProject Synopsis

 **Project Title:** Alluring Decors - Interior & Exterior Design Management System